experimentarium/times/docs/part-3/03-switches.md

   - Used for requesting a period-wise objective formulation, which can be used e.g. together with the MACRO decomposition method for enabling the iterative update of the period-wise discount factors (See the documentation titled *Macro MSA,* on the MACRO Decomposition Algorithm, for details).
 * - OBLONG \<YES/NO\>
   - In the STD (standard) and MOD (alternative) objective function formulations discussed in {numref}`obj-func-formulation-opt` the capacity-related costs are not completely synchronized with the corresponding activities, which may cause distortions in the accounting of costs.
 This switch causes all capacity-related cost to be synchronized with the process activities (which are assumed to have oblong shapes), thereby eliminating also the small problems in salvaging that exist in the STD and MOD formulations.
   <br>Due to the obvious advantages of using this setting, the OBLONG setting is activated by default whenever the MOD formulation is used.
-However, for backwards compatibility, one can disable it by adding the explicit setting \$SET OBLONG NO in the run file.
+However, for backwards compatibility, one can disable it by adding the explicit setting `$SET OBLONG NO` in the run file.
 Using the OBLONG setting can be recommended also with the STD and AUTO settings.
 It can even be used with the ALT and LIN settings, but that is not recommended.
 * - MIDYEAR \<YES\>
   - In the standard objective formulation, both the investment payments and the operating cost payments are assumed to occur at the beginning of each year within the economic/technical lifetime of technologies.
 This also means that the so-called annuities of investment costs are calculated using the following formula, where r is the discount rate (see Part II, Section 6.2 for more on the objective function):
-  <br>CRF = (1--(1+r)^--1^)/(1--(1+r)^--L^)
+  <br>$CRF = (1-(1+r)^{-1})/(1-(1+r)^{-L})$
   <br>According to this formula, the interest costs are zero if the lifetime L of the technology is only one year, because the payments are assumed to occur at the beginning of each year.
 This approach is often called as *beginning-of-year* discounting.
 However, it leads to an underestimation of the costs, because in reality the investments can be paid back only after getting some income from the investment.
 To avoid such underestimation, the following formula for annuities is perhaps more commonly used:
-  <br>CRF = r/(1--(1+r)^--L^)
+  <br>$CRF = r/(1-(1+r)^{-L})$
   <br>This second formula effectively assumes that the annual investment payments occur at the end of each year.
 This approach is often called as *end-of-year* discounting.
 As a good compromise between these two approaches, and highly recommended by many guidelines on good practices in cost evaluations[^19], so-called *mid-year discounting* can additionally be used.
   <br>See Section 6.2.12 of Part II for more information about mid-year discounting.
 * - DISCSHIFT
   - As a generalization to the MID_YEAR setting, alternate time-of-year discounting, including the end-of-year discounting mentioned above, can be achieved by using the DISCSHIFT control variable.
 The control variable should be set to correspond to the amount of time (in years) by which the discounting of continuous streams of payments should be shifted forward in time, with respect to the beginning of operation.
-Setting it to the value of 0.5 would be equal to the setting \$SET MID_YEAR YES, and setting it to the value of 1.0 would be equal to end-of-year discounting, as follows:
+Setting it to the value of 0.5 would be equal to the setting `$SET MID_YEAR YES`, and setting it to the value of 1.0 would be equal to end-of-year discounting, as follows:
-  <br>\$SET DISCSHIFT 1
+  <br>`$SET DISCSHIFT 1`
 * - VARCOST \<LIN\>
   - The standard dense interpolation and extrapolation of all cost parameters in TIMES may consume considerable amounts of memory resources in very large models.
 In particular, the variable costs, which may also be to a large extent levelized onto a number of timeslices, usually account for the largest amount of cost data in the GAMS working memory.
   <br>If desired, TIMES can be advised to interpolate and extrapolate the variable cost parameters only sparsely for the Milestone years.
 The values at the intermediate years will then be derived "*on the fly"*, by piecewise linear interpolation, and will not be stored in the GAMS memory.
 This option may thus be useful when running very large models on computers with limited memory.